I don’t know that sticky anything is ever good. Okay, sticky notes. But other than that, I can’t think of much else good that’s sticky.

 Option 2.
 Sand off the sticky resin.

 If the entire surface is sticky, you sand the resin surface.
 Sand with several grits of wet/dry sandpaper down to a solid surface that you can finish as desired.

 Option 3.
-Seal with a sealer spray.
+Coat with a spray.

 Here’s the important part of this:

 The sticky resin likely happened because you didn’t mix your resin thoroughly.
 You need to be sure to mix your resin kit well this time.

 ⭐️ BONUS: How do I know when my resin is mixed?

 Unfortunately, you may find yourself asking, ‘How do I fix gooey resin?’

 If you find your resin is gooey (somewhere between a liquid and solid), I’m afraid I don’t have good news for you.
 You will have to scrape the resin blob out before recoating with new resin.

 Here are the five steps you need to take to fix gooey resin: